Shakaet/react-cricket-players/README.md

 3. React Toastify: To provide smooth, non-intrusive notifications.
 4. JavaScript (ES6+): To handle the logic and player interactions.

-# 3 key features of your project.
+# 3 key features of my project.

 1. Add/Remove Players: Users can add players to their selected list based on available funds and remove them as needed.